soggycactus/sharechat.dev/README.md

 # TODO:

 - add ability to delete rooms
-- implement short hasing for the room ID
+- implement short hashing for the room ID
 - implement algorithim to generate random username
-- integrate Postgres
-- integrate Redis
 - add expiration to Rooms
-- have Rooms clean themselves up if no members after certain time period
+- have Rooms clean themselves up if no members are connected after certain time period